jackycwwang/java-web-service-stack-local-RandD-env-setup-automation/README.md

 # Java Web Service Stack Local R&D Environment Manual and Auto Setup

 ## Introduction
-In this project, a R&D application stack to serve Java web application was set up locally either manually or automated.
-We used vagrant to achieve this setup.
+This project focuses on establishing a research and development (R&D) application stack for serving Java web applications, allowing for both manual and automated setups.
+Vagrant is utilized to facilitate this configuration.

 For setup details, explore the following directories: